yassa9/youtube-notificator/README.md

 # youtube-notifications-parser
-Parse your favorite channels new videos titles
+Parse your Favorite Channels New Videos Titles to your Notification System